Galaxy Note 9: One of the year's best phones still isn't a must-buy

-I pick up the Galaxy Note 9 ($1,000 at Amazon.com), pop out the S Pen stylus and start to write on the black screen in tart lemon-colored digital ink.
+I pick up the Galaxy Note 9, pop out the S Pen stylus and start to write on the black screen in tart lemon-colored digital ink.
 It hits me: This phone is more fun to use than your phone.
 When I'm using the Note 9, I feel more inspired to write, draw, take precise screenshots using the tool, snap selfies with the S Pen's remote shutter, and playfully annotate photos to send to friends.

 But the Note 9 is no mere toy.
 It's also powerful as hell, with a 6.4-inch screen, 4,000-mAh battery, Qualcomm Snapdragon 845 processor and either 128GB or a whopping 512GB (!!!) of on-board storage, plus a microSD card if you want more, more, more.